Manoz/split-me/README.md

 For questions, comments or bug reports, please go to [WordPress forums](http://wordpress.org/support/theme/split-me) or contact me on Twitter [@Manoz](http://www.twitter.com/Manoz) or also on Github.

 ### Changelog

+### 2.4.6 - 02.05.2014
+* Add sanitization callback for radio button
+* Add a new default header image
+* Change theme screenshot
+* My friends are getting married today.
+Happy life for them <3

 ### 2.4.4 - 01.05.2014
 * Remove theme option page